 Additionally, we have several free downloads which can help you get started.
 We recommend checking out the Inventory and Cost of Goods Sold (COGS) and eCommerce Budgeting templates.

-And if you’re looking for more one-on-one support for your business, please reach out to us here to set up a free consultation with one of our LedgerGurus accounting professionals.
+And if you’re looking for more one-on-one inventory support for your business, please reach out to us here to set up a consultation with one of our LedgerGurus accounting professionals.
 We would love to help you succeed through this current market and beyond!